yizonggen/DRL-navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation_dqn_solution.ipynb` to get started with training the DQN agent!
+Follow the instructions in `Navigation_dqn_solution.ipynb` to get started with training and running the DQN and double DQN agent!

-In `Navigation_dqn_solution.ipynb`, two types of agents have been implemented, i.e. DQN and double DQN.
+In `Navigation_dqn_solution.ipynb`, two types of agents have been implemented, i.e. DQN and Double DQN.
 The detailed algorithm descriptions can be found in the following two papers:

---Human-level control through deep reinforcement learning [this link](https://deepmind.com/research/publications/human-level-control-through-deep-reinforcement-learning)
+-Human-level control through deep reinforcement learning [this link](https://deepmind.com/research/publications/human-level-control-through-deep-reinforcement-learning)

--- Deep Reinforcement Learning with Double Q-learning [this link](https://arxiv.org/abs/1509.06461)
+-Deep Reinforcement Learning with Double Q-learning [this link](https://arxiv.org/abs/1509.06461)

-Provide the DQN and DDQN function name here.
+`class DQNAgent()` is used to create a DQN agent and `class DDQNAgent()` is used to create a Double DQN agent.
+The overall implementation processes follows the sample code from the DQN course, which can be referred from [this link](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn)

 <!---